How to move forward when you feel stuck in dysfunction

-If we want to be genuinely free, then there have to be some things we have to let go of first.
-What are the things you think you will lose if you give up that relationship or position?
+If we want to move forward on the path to healthy then there are things we have to let go of first.
+What are you holding on to that is keeping you in a relationship or position that you know is not the best for you?
 Usually, the thing we think we are going to lose by letting go is the very thing we are sacrificing by holding on.

 Letting go is scary.
 That is why so many people choose a different response.
 We shouldn’t be a turtle that hides-a-way in our shells and hopes the problem goes away.
 Avoiding an issue never solves it, and it almost never gets better on its own.
 Action must be taken, but it has to be the right action.

 We also shouldn’t take on the role of crusader and cut down everyone in sight with the sword of truth.
 It is in this situation that we must be sensitive to building up the Kingdom and not tearing it down.
 While steps should be taken, they should be done through the lens of humility.
 This is the only way to guard our hearts and protect those we want to help without responding out of offense or hurt.

 The third option is to be a responsible spiritual leader who puts your own health and that of your family (or future family), ahead of your pride, position, influence, and ambitions.